nodejs/node/deps/npm/doc/cli/npm-uninstall.md

 * `--save-optional`: Package will be removed from your `optionalDependencies`.

+Scope is optional and follows the usual rules for `npm-scope(7)`.

 Examples:

     npm uninstall sax --save
+    npm uninstall @myorg/privatepackage --save
     npm uninstall node-tap --save-dev
     npm uninstall dtrace-provider --save-optional